mossgreen/mossgreen.github.io/_posts/2018-04-08-spring-data-jpa-101.md

     ```

 - `save(blog)`:
-save the entry to database.
-It will create a new record if a new **blog** item is supplied and update an existing one if anexiting item is supplied
+save the entry to the database.
+It will create a new record if a new **blog** item is supplied and update an existing one if an existing item is supplied
     ```sql
     INSERT INTO blog(ttile,content) VALUES (blog.title, blog.content)